lnis-uofu/OpenFPGA/docs/source/manual/file_formats/clock_network.rst

 Clock Network (.xml)
 --------------------

+.. note:: If you choose to route the global signal through the programmable network, you should set the ``--clock_modelling ideal`` when running VPR.

 The XML-based clock network description language is used to describe

 - One or more programmable clock networks constaining programmable switches for routing clock signals